jpverkamp/blog/content/programming/libraries/2015-01-22-ios-backup-groundwork.md

         Status.plist
 ```

 Okay, that's helpful[^3].
-6788 files, all but four of which named via {{< wikipedia "SHA-1" >}} hashes.
+6788 files, all but four of which named via [[wiki:SHA-1]]() hashes.
 I know that there are pictures, applications, and various databases here, so there has to be a map somewhere.

 But first, those last four files: